KaspervdHeijden/gagikgolfen/README.md

 This repository is helps you monitor tee times for https://www/gaikgolfen.nl/.
 It can run as a separate command, or as a daemon checking at regular intervals.

-### To use on Android:
+### Run on Android:
 - Install Termux and Termux:API from the Google Play Store.
 - To get started, open Termux and type the following commands:
     - `pkg install php`
     - `pkg install git`
     - `git clone https://github.com/KaspervdHeijden/gaikgolfen.git`

-Now when you want to monitor teetimes:
+When you want to monitor teetimes:
 - Open Termux
-- Run commands:
+- Run `./gaikgolfen/gaikgolfen -l '<your-ik-ga-golfen-login>'`

+To stop, Ctrl+C or click `Exit` from Termux notification tray.

+Note: To be able to run when your phone is idle you'll need to click `Acquire Wakelock` from the Termux notification tray.

+### Run on Debian:
+- To get started, install:
+  - php (>= version 7)
-    - `cd gaikgolfen`
+  - git
+  - Clone this repository (`git clone https://github.com/KaspervdHeijden/gaikgolfen.git`)

+When you want to monitor teetimes:
+- Open a terminal (Ctrl+T)
-    - `./gaikgolfen -l '<your-ik-ga-golfen-login>'`
+- Run `./gaikgolfen/gaikgolfen -l '<your-ik-ga-golfen-login>'`

-You will be prompted for your ik-ga-golfen password.
+When running the above daemon script, you will be prompted for your ik-ga-golfen password.
 Once provided, the deamon will check every 10 minutes (by default).
-On chanches you'll reveive a notification.

-Note: To be able to run when your phone is idle you'll need to click `Acquire Wakelock` from the Termux notification tray.
+You will receive a notification when the output changes.

 You can adjust:
 - The interval: pass `-i <seconds>` e.g.: `./gaikgolfen -i 300` to check every 5 minutes.